zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 I also say that I don’t like the very small yards t hat come with the townhouse.
 A “yard” (yard) is an outside area next to a home.
 Ma ny homes have a yard in front of the house, the front yard, and then they have a yard in the back of the house, the backyard.
 Typical American homes have grass som ewhere on the yard or in the yard.
 My house has grass in the front yard and grass in the backyard.
 That’s my real house, not the house in the story here, nec essarily.

 Let’s go back to the story.
 I say that “My new hous e will have to have a lot more square footage.”
 “Square footage” (footage) is the number of square feet in an area.
 It’s how we measure the size of houses or the  size of apartment buildings or apartments within the building, more likely.
 The  same is true for townhouses and condominiums.
 You might buy a house that has a thousand square feet.
 That means that there are 1,000 square feet inside of the house.
-Most American homes used to be built with, say, 1500 – 1700 squar e feet.
+Most American homes used to be built with, say, 1500 – 1700 square feet.
 That would be a typical three-bedroom, two-bath home (that is a hom e with three bedrooms and two bathrooms).
 Nowadays, in the last, oh, I don’t know, 25, 30 years, houses are being built to be much bigger, so that you have  2,000 or 2500 or 3,000 square feet.

 In the story, I say “I want a lot more square foota ge,” meaning a bigger house, “a large lot size, an open floor plan, great curb appe al, and lots of upgrades.”
 “A lot” (lot) is the land that the house sits on.
 “Lot size ” would be the size of that piece of land.
 Typically, here, in my neighborhood in Los An geles, lot sizes are between

-,000 and 7,000 square feet, and then on those lots , on those pieces of land are houses that have between a thousand and 3,000 squar e feet inside of the house.
+,000 and 7,000 square feet, and then on those lots , on those pieces of land are houses that have between a thousand and 3,000 square feet inside of the house.

 An “open floor plan” is a design of a home.
 It coul d be an office also that has a lot of open space.
 There aren’t that many walls.
 The fl oor plan is technically like a drawing of where things are in your house, almost l ike a map.
 When we use the expression “open floor plan,” we’re referring to a place that doesn’t have a lot of walls, where there’s a lot of light passing through  one room to the next.